designstem/projects/waste/index2.md

 ## Exercise

-Step 1.
-Choose your discipline, 2D (think graphic design) or 3D (think product design or art) Step 2.
-Find at least three images of examples within your discipline in which the technique of shape and countershape is being used.
+1. Choose your discipline, 2D (think graphic design) or 3D (think product design or art)

+2. Find at least three images of examples within your discipline in which the technique of shape and countershape is being used.
 (10 minutes)

-Step 3.
-Design a 2D or 3D design using the shape and countershape technique.
+3. Design a 2D or 3D design using the shape and countershape technique.
 Make a small prototype/sketch within.
 (30 minutes)

 ---

 # Folding

-1
+To have **as little as possible waste** material, you can also use folding techniques.

+For example the **Foldaroid stool** by Anthony Yu Wei Tong.

 ---

 # Folding

-2
+Or what do you think of the **Zseat** by Studio Stallinga.

 ---

 # Cut and Fold

-1
+Another option for optimizing your material use and minimizing waste is **using a combination of cuts and folds**.

+A perfect example is the **Pop-up Lamp** by the French studio Well Well Designers is.
+It’s constructed from one sheet of paper with a special coating.

 ---

 # Cut and Fold

-2
+A bit more elaborate is the **Origami Folding Lamp** by Mirco Kirsch.

+---

+# Cut and Fold

+Zev Bianchi and Bcompact design used a fancier version of cutting and folding called **kerf bending** to make the **Aviator Chair** out of one sheet of plywood.
+To the right you see there prototypes in paper.

 ---